Monsterrhino/MonsterrhinoControl/README.md

 ## Install **gen4-4dpi-50ct-clb** display driver

+### Option 1

+Simply download a Raspberry Pi **image** where the  CAN and display is already set up and burn it to an SD card as described in under the first point.

+### Option 2

 Installing this driver can brake your installation!
 Before you try this back up all important files and install it before the CAN installation.
 The best is to start from a clean install of Raspian, we tried many version of Raspian, now Raspberry Pi OS, however the only one that did not cause trable during installation can be found here: **http://downloads.raspberrypi.org/raspbian_latest**.
 It is the **kernel version 4.19.97**.

 The 5" display is manifactured by 4D Systems, the product number is: GEN4-4DPi-50CT-CLB.
 The install instruction can be found here: https://4dsystems.com.au/mwdownloads/download/link/id/198/